Samvictor12/lens_web/PRICE_MAPPING_API_DOCS.md

 # Price Mapping API Documentation

 ## Overview
-The Price Mapping API provides bulk CRUD operations for managing customer-specific lens product pricing and discount rates.
-This allows you to set custom discount rates for specific customers on specific lens products.
+The Price Mapping API provides bulk CRUD operations for managing customer-specific lens pricing and discount rates.
+This allows you to set custom discount rates for specific customers on specific lens prices (LensPriceMaster entries), with automatic calculation of the discounted price.

 ## Base URL
 ```